cakephp/authentication/docs/en/password-hashers.rst

    ``PASSWORD_DEFAULT``
 -  **hashOptions**: Associative array of options.
 Check the PHP manual for supported options for each hash type.
 Defaults to empty array.
+-  **salt**: Boolean flag for salting the password in a hashes, and checks.
+Useful for legacy databases where passwords were stored with no salt, or environments which have multiple apps saving passwords.

 Legacy
 ======